shreyas-kapse/Blog_Website/README.md

 ## Features

-- **User-Friendly Interface**: The module provides an intuitive interface for users to create and publish blog posts effortlessly.
+- **User-Friendly Interface**: The website provides an intuitive interface for users to create and publish blog posts effortlessly.
 - **Blog Listing**: Displays a list view of all blog posts with titles and snippets for easy navigation and browsing.
 - **Detailed Blog View**: Allows users to read full blog posts by clicking on the title, providing a seamless reading experience.
 - **Blog Deletion**: Enables the removal of unwanted blog posts to maintain a well-organized and up-to-date website.